hutchpd/QuantumSuperposition/PositronicVariables/readme.md

 - You can **print values before they're calculated.**
 - You can create **logical time paradoxes.**
 - You can use **Feynman logic graphs** to debug your feedback loops.
-- You can solve classical problems like sqrt, primes, or Pascal’s triangle via **backward causality**.
+- You can solve classical problems like sqrt, primes, or Pascal's triangle via **backward causality**.
 - This is no longer programming.
 This is wizardry in C# form.

-And yes, it’s probably too much power for your coworkers.
+And yes, it's probably too much power for your coworkers.
 You're welcome.

 ## How It Works (The Short Version)

-When you mark your entry method with `[PositronicEntry]`, the library automatically:
+When you mark your entry method with `[DontPanic]`, the library automatically:

 1. **Runs** your logic silently through negative-time (reverse entropy mode).
 2. **Detects** repeating patterns and decides when your variables have "converged."